seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

     username=$(echo "$username" | xargs)
     groups=$(echo "$groups" | xargs)
 ```
-This ensures the script reads each line of the input file, splitting it into username and groups using ; as the delimiter. xargs is used to remove leading and trailing whitespace in the input file, this helps to avoid errors in processing the file.
+This ensures the script reads each line of the input file, splitting it into username and groups using ";" as the delimiter. "xargs" is used to remove leading and trailing whitespace in the input file, this helps to avoid errors in processing the file.

 ## Block 8
 ```